 The other prerequisites for the granting of STWC are:

-- The loss of working hours amounts to at least 10 per cent of hours worked per billing period (so-called minimum loss);
+- The loss of working hours must amount to at least 10 per cent of the total hours normally worked by the employees of the enterprise per accounting period (so-called minimum loss of working hours);

 - A system of work time control is in place (stamp card, work time reporting, etc.);